scalar-labs/scalardb/.github/pull_request_template.md

 ## Checklist

+> The following is a best-effort checklist.
+If any items in this checklist are not applicable to this PR or are dependent on other, unmerged PRs, please don't mark the checkboxes.
+Instead, leave a note about why the items in this checklist are not applicable in the "Additional notes" section.

 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have updated the documentation to reflect the changes.
 - [ ] Any remaining open issues linked to this PR are documented and up-to-date (Jira, GitHub, etc.).